search icon

 Limited liability companies certainly attract more investments and venture capital than sole proprietorships or general partnerships because many investors see them as more credible and reliable.
 However, LLCs aren’t nearly as attractive to venture capitalists as corporations.

-This is because LLCs cannot issue stock, so the only way to attract investors is selling membership shares in exchange for investments, which isn’t nearly as common as investing in a corporation.
-So, if you anticipate your business needing investments during the startup phase or later on, there’s no guarantee that an LLC can deliver them.
+This is because LLCs cannot issue stock, so the only way to attract investors is by selling membership shares in exchange for investments, which isn’t nearly as common as investing in a corporation.
+So, if an entrepreneur anticipates their business needing investments during the startup phase or later on, there’s no guarantee that an LLC can deliver them.

 Recommended: Pros and Cons of Creating an LLC for Real Estate

-If you’re not thrilled about the idea of forming your own limited liability company, there are other options.
+If an entrepreneur isn’t thrilled about the idea of forming their own limited liability company, there are other options.
 Of course, there’s a little give and take.
-You can outsource the LLC formation process to decrease the amount of paperwork on your plate, but it will increase your expenses.
+It is possible to outsource the LLC formation process to reduce paperwork, but it would increase start-up expenses.

 Some entrepreneurs like to hire a lawyer or accountant to form their LLCs, which is a reliable option but also a very expensive one.
-Instead, we recommend using an online LLC formation service that can professionally form your new business for a fraction of what you’d pay a lawyer.
+Instead, ZenBusiness has an online LLC formation service that can professionally form a new business for a fraction of what it would cost to hire a lawyer.
+Or, DIY’ers can check out the ZenBusiness guide on how to start an LLC.

 Related posts: